LibraryCarpentry/lc-shell/_episodes/01-intro-shell.md

 ~~~
 {: .bash}

-To navigate to the `firstdir` directory we could type `cd firstdir`.
-Alternatively, we can type `cd f` and then hit tab.
+Instead of typing `cd firstdir`, let's try to type `cd f` and then hit the Tab key.
-We notice that the interface completes the line to `cd firstdir`.
+We notice that the shell completes the line to `cd firstdir/`.

 > ## Tab for Auto-complete
 > Hitting tab at any time within the shell will prompt it to attempt to auto-complete